 Figure 2: Two models with the same point prediction but very different intervals.
 Model A (left) gives you enough precision to act.
 Model B (right) is telling you it doesn’t know enough yet; that honesty is more useful than a false sense of certainty.

 A wide interval isn’t the model failing.
-It’s the model being honest about what it can’t see yet — and that honesty is the actionable part.
+It’s the model being honest about what it can’t see yet — and that honesty is the part you can act on.
 It tells you to go and find a better feature, gather more data, or design the decision so it survives the whole range rather than betting the result on a single estimate.

 It shrinks, then it stops